Celebrating the Winter Solstice with Your Family

 The winter solstice may be the longest night, but you can celebrate the coming of longer days with these crafts, books, and activities.
 You may even form some new, fun traditions for your family and make memories for years to come.
 How do you celebrate the first day of winter?
 Send us a message and let us know!

-Rebecca is a transplant Coloradoan living in Virginia with her husband (Derek) and their two boys.
+Rebecca is a transplant Coloradoan living in Hawaii with her husband (Derek) and their two boys.
 She’s a teacher turned freelance writer/ homeschool mom working towards exploring as much of the east coast as possible before the next move takes her family elsewhere.
 You can follow her family hiking, kayaking, SUPing, geocaching, camping, and all things outdoor adventuring on Instagram @frazzlednaturemom .